 Preparing For The Future

-Teen Challenge Atlantic strives to give students the life skills they need to graduate from the program and to move on to live a healthy life.
-Students are introduced to new experiences and new opportunities, so that they can learn about themselves and expand their worldview.
-The goal is to help students to discover their own creativity, skills and talents so that the allure of their addictions is replaced by something more attractive.
+The Atlantic Men's Centre strives to give clients the life skills they need to graduate from the program and to move on to live a healthy life. clients are introduced to new experiences and new opportunities, so that they can learn about themselves and expand their worldview.
+The goal is to help clients to discover their own creativity, skills and talents so that the allure of their addictions is replaced by something more attractive.

-Our life skills component is customized to the interests and needs of the student.
-Students are sometimes paired with other students to learn a new skill or they may learn a skill from a volunteer or staff.
+Our life skills component is customized to the interests and needs of the client.
+Clients are sometimes paired with other clients to learn a new skill or they may learn a skill from a volunteer or staff.
 The new skills are as diverse as,

 - House Painting